MaxLeap/Docs/en/iOS/GettingStarted/ExistingProject.md

 Run your app.
 A new object of class `TestObject` will be sent to the LAS servers and saved.
 When you're ready, click the button below to test if your data was sent.

-When you finish all of these steps above, you should see new data that we just defined appearing in the Cloud Data tab of the [Dashboard](/dashboard).
+When you finish all of these steps above, you should see new data that we just defined appearing in the Cloud Data tab of the *Dashboard*.